Seblecaribou/Seblecaribou/README.md

 ---

+As of 2021, I started a job at a french tech company, where I learn C#, WPF and .Net in general.
+It's a lot of work, but a lot of fun.

+---

 :video_game: As much as I enjoy web development (and I thouroughly enjoy it...like A LOT) my love for video games sometimes still takes the better of me.
+I started working with Game Maker Studio 1.4, but am slowly learning Unity with the help of Unity and all the things I learn at work on C#.

-I have three personal game projects on the back burner:
+I have three personal game projects on the back burner, with a fourth one that I'll document when I'm more into it:

 ![Jumping JS](https://i.imgur.com/GP8HGm8.gif)
 1/ ***Jumper JS aka Seb's Adventure*** - a [pure JS infinite runner](https://github.com/Seblecaribou/Jumping-JS) where you jump on a bike above ducks in the streets of Lyon.
 It's already functional, you can [play it](https://seblecaribou.github.io/Jumping-JS/), there is a score system, but it lacks nuances in the gameplay, and the hitbox system is not great.
 I need to fix it and add a couple of mechanics.
 Infos in the Readme.